OpenITI/mARkdown_highlighting_Kate/README.md

 # Issues

 - still not quite figured: I ould not figure how to add another "section" highlight, similar to YML in OpenITI mARkdown; it seems like you can only have one of them, without alternatives.

+- If the syntax is not recognised after and update, validate your schema following the instructions at the button of this page from the [official documentation](https://docs.kde.org/stable5/en/kate/katepart/highlight.html).
+You will need to pass it's file to the validation, e.g.: `$ bash validatehl.sh SCHEME_FILES/OpenITImARkdown_EIS1600.xml`